space-ros/process_sarif/docs/build-results-archive.md

 This directory is optional but _recommended_.
 If it is present, the process-sarif-cmd file _must_ also be present.
 If present, it _should_ contain the processed sarif results otherwise preserving the directory structure of sarif files in the  `build/` directory.

+### timestamp

+This file must contain basic-formatted ISO8601 UTC of when the results archive was produced.
+This timestamp is also present in the generated filename but including it within the archive allows the file to be renamed without losing information.
+Preserving the timestamp in the filename is recommended since this allows sorting the archives lexicographically without inspecting the archive contents.

 ### vcs-export-exact.repos